On the data-driven description of lattice materials mechanics: Graph Neural Networks model

 \subsection{Features and architecture}

-In contrast to the DNN model, we will only provide the GNN geometrical features without physics or mechanics context, to assess whether the GNN is able to mimic the underlying equations, that is, equilibrium laws and computation of equivalent property.
+In contrast to the DNN model, we will onlyfeedthe GNNwithgeometrical features without physics or mechanics context, to assess whether the GNN is able to mimic the underlying equations, that is, equilibrium laws and computation of equivalent property.
 We define as node features the (three) spatial coordinates $(x_j,y_j,z_j)$ of the joint $j$, whereas the edge features are the coordinates of both endpoints i.e., $(x_{e0}, y_{e0}, z_{e0}), (x_{e1}, y_{e1}, z_{e1})$ -- where 0,1 represent both endpoints -- and the associated length $\ell_e$ of the bar/beam $e$ represented by such edge.
 This leads to a total of seven edge features.

 This way, we are providing structured, geometrical graph information to feed the GNN model.
 Since the base material used is the same (316 Stainless Steel), no material information is provided.
-Otherwise, it could be defined as a feature at the edge level.
-Additionally, the variable to be predicted is the equivalent Young's modulus $E_{z}^{\rm eq}$ along $z-$axis.
+Otherwise, it could be defined as a feature at the edge level.Note that heterogeneous lattices i.e., in which each member has its (potentially different) material defined, are admitted in these architectures, however, they are out of the scope of this paper.Additionally, the variable to be predicted is the equivalent Young's modulus $E_{z}^{\rm eq}$ along $z-$axis.
 The dataset can be compactly represented as follows:

 The architecture of the model comprises the following steps: (1) initial dense or fully connected (FC) layers applied separately for each node and edge, leading to subsequent node and edge embeddings, (2) two graph updates (or hops), updating the node embeddings, and (3) output layer based on pooling and FC layer.
-The details of these modules are displayed in \tablename~\ref{tab:gnn_architecture}.
+The details of these modules are displayed in \tablename~\ref{tab:gnn_architecture}.The hyper-parameters have been computed after running a shallow, brute-force hypertuning, varying the output shape of the different layers in a range within the order of magnitude of the nodes and edges features.
+The results obtained for similar configurations are rather close.

+The input and output shapes displayed in \tablename~\ref{tab:gnn_architecture} operate as follows.
+There are 3 node features i.e., the coordinates, which are expanded into 5 through the node embedding (dense) model.
+Similarly, 7 edges features are compressed into 5 through the (dense) edge embedding.
+This way, both dense models present a balanced output shape---recall that the compression performed in the edge embedding does not lose critical information, since 6 out of 7 edge features are the coordinates, which have been already embedded in the nodes.